Talk to a lawyer @499

 Conclusion

 The criminal procedure in India is governed by two twin statutes.
 The CrPC is the procedural law, and the Indian Penal Code, of 1860 is the substantive law.
 Any criminal justice system's main goal is to guarantee that people have the chance to participate in a free and fair trial.
 According to the seriousness of the offences, trials are separated into three categories and take years to complete.
-Summary trials provide people with a chance to obtain justice for even the slightest grievances in a short span of time.
+Summary trials in crpc provide people with a chance to obtain justice for even the slightest grievances in a short span of time.